atifazad/crisis-guide-speech-agent/README.md

 - Speak clearly and at a normal pace
 - Keep the microphone close to your mouth
 - Higher sample rates provide better quality but use more resources
+- The "small" model provides good balance of accuracy and speed

 ## 🎯 Next Steps